jj-gagnon/generative_sculpture/README.md

 ### Description
 Able to scale each piece by a percent of its parent piece.

-For some reason the pieces need to be scaled on all three axis equally otherwise a sheer transform starts to happen noticeably at the branches.
+For some reason the pieces need to be scaled on all three axis equally otherwise a sheer transform starts to happen noticeably at the leaves.

 ### Run in your browser